PrimeMarket/batch-encryptor/README.md

 > [!WARNING]
 > This encryption method is not secure!
 If someone uses a hex editor, they can easily remove the added byte sequence and reveal the original batch file contents.
 Use this program only for basic obfuscation, not for sensitive data protection.

+You can join my [Discord](https://discord.gg/N55YYbDZ7Z) for more tools and informations!